lawun330/lawun330/README.md

 <h1 align="center">Greetings 👋 from La Wun Nannda</h1>

-## Introduction
-- ⭐ Aspiring to learn the latest technologies, especially in the field of ML and Quantum Computing, to solve real-world problems.
-- 📫 How to reach me: <u>lawun330@gmail.com</u>

 ## My Background
 - My coding journey began with Arduino projects.
 Check [Arduino-Learning](https://github.com/lawun330/Arduino-Learning).
 - During the COVID-19 pandemic, I developed the code for a "Refiller Robot" which was donated to Wai Bar Gi Hospital in Myanmar.
 The project, done with my LORA teammates at YTU, was featured on [BBC News Myanmar](https://youtu.be/Vs6lDYDOak4?si=kkbzYx5g9wyoec0Q).